Miguel Ángel García

 He is represented by galleries in Spain, the United States and India and his works are in public and private collections in Spain, Switzerland, Portugal, France, the United Kingdom, the United States, India, Chile and El Salvador.

-In 2018 his solo exhibition Sustainable took place at Freijo Gallery in Madrid, which was also shown at Nadie Nunca Nada No in Madrid, part of the PHE18 Festival.
+In 2018 his solo exhibition Sustainable takes place at Freijo Gallery in Madrid, which was also shown at Nadie Nunca Nada No in Madrid, part of the PHE18 Festival.